A Gazetteer of Dulwich Roads and Place Names

-ELMWOOD ROAD, S.E.24
+ELMWOOD ROAD, S.E.21

 Named in 1891, possibly after the ancient elm tree formerly in the front of 50 Half Moon Lane.

 ELMWORTH GROVE, S.E.21

-Part of a Council-built estate in Lambeth on the north side of Park Hall Road, west of Croxted Road and marking the western boundary of the old Dulwich manor.
+Part of a Council-built estate on the north side of Park Hall Road, west of Croxted Road and marking the western boundary of the old Dulwich manor.

 EYNELLA ROAD, S.E.22